integratedfm/sisfm-mobile-app/README.md

-# IFM PhoneGap App For Accessing SISfm Pages
+# IFM SISfm Map Mobile App For Accessing SISfm Pages

 This App Has been developed for the sole purpose of IFM Customers who prefer to Access Their SISfm Web Application Via a Mobile Application.